-We implemented the interaction between the graphs and the maps by animating bus running on route.
-Bus 1 and Bus 2 on route 4 are selected to be prototyped with animation hen the user clicks on the 4-1 or 4-2 blue bar on the Bus #1 or Bus #2Weekday graph under the second drop-down item “No Diesel Heater, Depot Only Charging”, the corresponding bus will start running along the route.
-The outer circle of the bus icon has potential to represent the battery status of the bus.
+We implemented the interaction between the graphs and the maps by animating a bus icon displayed as a bus running on a route.
+Bus 1 and Bus 2 on route 4 are selected to be prototyped with animation.
+When the user clicks on the 4-1 or 4-2 blue bar on the Bus #1 or Bus #2, the Weekday graph under the second drop-down item “No Diesel Heater, Depot Only Charging”, the corresponding bus will start running along the route on the map.
+The outer circle of the bus icon has the potential to represent the battery status of the bus.
 Note that animation has only been implemented to those two graphs for 4-1 and 4-2 buses as a demonstration.
-The two graphs are added to the html directly with JavaScript codes instead of Observable JavaScript runtime import.
+The two graphs are added to the html directly with JavaScript codes instead of Observable JavaScript runtime data import.